wonday/react-native-orientation-locker/README.md

 - `addOrientationListener(function(orientation))`

-when UI orientation changed, callback function will be called. but if lockToXXX is called , callback function will be not called untill unlockAllOrientations. it can return either `PORTRAIT` `LANDSCAPE-LEFT` `LANDSCAPE-RIGHT` `PORTRAIT-UPSIDEDOWN` `UNKNOWN`
+When UI orientation changed, callback function will be called.
+But if lockToXXX is called , callback function will be not called untill unlockAllOrientations.
+It can return either `PORTRAIT` `LANDSCAPE-LEFT` `LANDSCAPE-RIGHT` `PORTRAIT-UPSIDEDOWN` `UNKNOWN` When lockToXXX/unlockAllOrientations, it will force resend UI orientation changed event.

 - `removeOrientationListener(function(orientation))`

 - `addDeviceOrientationListener(function(deviceOrientation))`

-when device orientation changed, callback function will be called. when lockToXXX is called, callback function also can be called. it can return either `PORTRAIT` `LANDSCAPE-LEFT` `LANDSCAPE-RIGHT` `PORTRAIT-UPSIDEDOWN` `UNKNOWN`
+When device orientation changed, callback function will be called.
+When lockToXXX is called, callback function also can be called.
+It can return either `PORTRAIT` `LANDSCAPE-LEFT` `LANDSCAPE-RIGHT` `PORTRAIT-UPSIDEDOWN` `UNKNOWN`

 - `removeDeviceOrientationListener(function(deviceOrientation))`